Orientation Day

 • Aspect Ratio: 4:3 (proportion between width and height)

-• A full-front view of your face, head and shoulders.
+• A full-front view of your face (not tilted), head and shoulders.
 Your eyes must be open

 • No hats, head coverings or headbands (except for religious purposes)